 Active Portfolio Management and High-Quality Multi-Basin Portfolio

-We've concentrated and optimized our asset portfolio to generate a competitive advantage and deliver value to our shareholders.
-Over the last decade, we’ve divested higher-cost, higher-risk, lower-margin assets including Canadian oil sands, Libya, the U.K. and Norway North Sea, Kurdistan, Wyoming and conventional offshore exploration.
-These divestments have lowered our enterprise and regulatory risk, enhanced our financial performance, improved our cost structure, reduced our corporate free cash flow breakeven and mitigated our longer-term liabilities.
+These divestments have lowered our enterprise and regulatory risk, enhanced our financial performance, improved our cost structure, reduced our corporate free cash flow breakeven and lowered our longer-term liabilities (including asset retirement obligations).

-Our U.S. resource plays are complemented by our long-life, low-decline integrated gas business in Equatorial Guinea, which is highly cash flow generative with minimal sustaining capex requirements.
-Our U.S.-focused unconventional portfolio has less regulatory and strategic execution risk in comparison to more globally diversified operations.
-Our low-cost, high-margin U.S. assets also contribute to our low enterprise breakeven that mitigates our vulnerability to lower commodity prices.
+Our U.S. resource plays are complemented by our high-quality integrated gas business in Equatorial Guinea, which is highly cash flow generative with minimal sustaining CAPEX requirements.
+Our U.S.-focused unconventional portfolio has less execution risk in comparison to more globally diversified operations.
+Our low-cost, high-margin U.S. assets also contribute to our low enterprise breakeven, which mitigates our vulnerability to lower commodity prices.

 Disciplined Capital Allocation Framework

 Marathon Oil’s disciplined reinvestment rate capital allocation framework prioritizes strong corporate returns, sustainable free cash flow generation and meaningful return of capital to investors.
 We believe this capital allocation framework is optimal for a cyclical commodity business and that it appropriately contemplates the longer-term risks and uncertainties associated with climate change and related market forces.